kimwalisch/primecount/doc/Partial-Sieve-Function.md

 According to my own benchmarks the cache, as implemented above, speeds up primecount's phi(x, a) implementation by more than 10x.
-Based on my empirical tests caching $\phi(x, a)$ results for a ≤ 100 provides the best performance, as mentioned earlier smaller values of x & a are accessed much more frequently than larger values.
+Based on my empirical tests caching $\phi(x, a)$ results for a ≤ 100 provides the best performance, as mentioned earlier smaller values of $x$ & $a$ are accessed much more frequently than larger values.
 I also limit the size of the cache to about 16 megabytes in primecount which is slightly larger than my CPU's L3 cache size.
 Using an even larger cache size deteriorates performance especially when using multi-threading.